-In 2019, the catch rate of ovigerous (spawning) lobsters was 0.52 spawners/potlift, the highest estimate on record (Figure 5a).
+In 2020, the catch rate of ovigerous (spawning) lobsters (September to July) was 0.62 spawners/potlift, the highest estimate on record (Figure 5a).
 In line with overall declines in legal-sized lobster catch rates (Figure 2b), the CPUE of spawners decreased from 2002 to a historical low of 0.05 spawners/potlift in 2010.
-Since then, the index has been variable, with notable increases over the last three seasons.
+Since then, the index has been variable, with notable increases over the last four seasons.
 It is important to note that as October was closed for the 2010 season, the CPUE for spawning lobsters in that season is likely to be underestimated since October is commonly the highest catch month for ovigerous individuals.